itom-project/itom/docs/userDoc/source/09_reference/itom_general.rst

 Request user rights
 ===================
-These are some methods to get user informations.
+These are some methods to get user information.

 .. automodule:: itom
     :members: userIsAdmin, userIsDeveloper, userIsUser, userGetInfo